jknowles/cultivate-cafe/pages/aboutus.md

 same space.
 We really hope more people will be inspired to bring what they make to market--with the Cafe and Co-op Market right next door, there are built in sales opportunities.

-Cultivate, Lake to River Market, Common Wealth
-Kitchen Incubator, Northside Farmers Market and other revitalization efforts you'll see when you visit the neighborhood are all development projects of Common Wealth, Inc., a nonprofit community development corporation that's done neighborhood work here on the north side for more than thirty years.
-Big, big props to them for helping us all do the hard but good work that's happening in Youngstown and are entire region.